brennency/glv-model-dashboard/README.md

 A toy application for exploring the dynamics of the Generalized Lotka-Volterra equations.
 The backend is written in Java/Java Servlet and the frontend is done with jsp, css and jQuery.

-The architecture is a little peculiar - it is an MVC application with a controller layer that is rather *too* thin - authentication and "data access object" layers that don't seem to be doing much.
+The architecture is a little peculiar - it is an MVC application with a model layer that is rather *too* thin - authentication and "data access object" layers that don't seem to be doing much.
   This is due to the fact that this application serves as a sort of "proof of concept" or "MVP" version of a graph dynamical systems web application of a similar flavour that I have been envisioning.